ropensci/roweb3/content/blog/2023-04-25-champions-program-teams/index.md

 Scientist and RShiny Developer from Nigeria based in the country's capital city, Abuja.
 I'm a certified RStudio Instructor for Tidyverse and R Shiny and have a Master's of Science from the University of Liverpool, UK.

-I'm also the founder and co-organizer of Abuja R Users Group and R-Ladies Abuja.
-My interest is in geospatial data science and I have been working on several related projects using R.
+I'm also the founder and co-organizer of [Abuja R Users Group](https://www.meetup.com/es/Abuja-R-User-Group-Meetup/) and [R-Ladies Abuja](https://www.meetup.com/es/rladies-abuja/).
+My interest is in geospatial data science, and I have been working on several related projects using R.

 I'll be working on a package to ease the